What is a Gantt Chart? Simply put, a visual bar chart gives a view of tasks to help you schedule and track project progress on a timeline.

 All these tools offer different ways to track a project and are all incredibly useful for visualising the project.

 Projects are made up of a bunch of processes and tasks.

-Task management software and process management software controls the process of managing tasks helping you complete the project efficiently the best way possible.
+Task management software and process management software control the process of managing tasks helping you complete the project efficiently in the best way possible.

-Checkify offers both processes management and task management in the form of checklists which mean you can guarantee best practices and great results utilising workflow management.
+Checkify offers both process management and task management in the form of checklists which mean you can guarantee best practices and great results by utilising workflow management.
 This way of working can offer increased productivity, reduce mistakes and time management.